-“A day for children and youth to explore and learn in a friendly social setting.
-Kids will meet new friends and enjoy recreational activities such as sports, games, singing, drama and much more.
-Discovery Club acts similar to child care allowing parents a break from caregiving and a chance for them to rest and recharge.”
-It is each Saturday when it is not summer from 10am till 4pm and costs around $30 per child.
+Discovery Club provides a day for children and youth to explore and learn in a friendly social setting.
+Kids will meet new friends and enjoy recreational activities such as sports, games, singing, drama, and much more.
+Discovery Club acts similar to child care, allowing parents a break from caregiving and a chance for them to rest and recharge.”
+It is each Saturday from 10am till 4pm (except summer) and costs around $30 per child.

-Easters Seals also offers summer sleep away camps and day camps along with other services.
-This is one of our families personal favorites, they care for children ages 6 and up and all individuals with special needs can continue to go to the sleep away camp as adults.
-It is one of the few special places that continue to serve our children as adults.
-They also focus on the recreation of being a child, once a year, our daughter gets to go and just be a kid....
+Easter Seals also offers summer sleep-away camps and day camps along with other services.
+This is one of our family’s personal favorites.
+They care for children ages 6 and up, and all individuals with special needs can continue to go to the sleep-away camp as adults.
+It is one of the few special places that continues to serve our children as adults.
+They also focus on the recreation of being a child.
+Once a year, our daughter gets to go and just be a kid.

 They provide assistance for recreational supplies like adapted tricycles.